ocelotconsulting/snap-slack-lambda/README.md

 # Node Snap Slack (Mission Impossible Self Destruct) Slack Bot
 This Slack bot is designed to send a message as the given user in the current channel, and then delete it after a specified number of seconds.
+Great for those times where you want to say something, but are nervous that unintended message recipients might not be appropriate for what was said (or vice versa).

 ## Slack Setup
 1. Create a custom integration for a BOT, and note the API Token (`bot-token` in [project config](config/default.json)).